KameronKales/lusha-api-python/README.md

 ## Acknowledgments

-* Special thanks to [Lusha](http://www.lusha.co) for providng an easy to work with API
+* Special thanks to [Lusha](http://www.lusha.co) for providing an easy to work with API